Blood: Hydraulic functions

-In insects, the blood (more properly called hemolymph) is not involved in the transport of oxygen.
-(Openings called tracheae allow oxygen from the air to diffuse directly to the tissues.)
-Insect blood moves nutrients to the tissues and removes waste products in an open system.

-Other invertebrates use respiratory proteins to increase the oxygen-carrying capacity.
-Hemoglobin is the most common respiratory protein found in nature.
-Hemocyanin (blue) contains copper and is found in crustaceans and mollusks.
-It is thought that tunicates (sea squirts) might use vanabins (proteins containing vanadium) for respiratory pigment (bright-green, blue, or orange).

-In many invertebrates, these oxygen-carrying proteins are freely soluble in the blood; in vertebrates they are contained in specialized red blood cells, allowing for a higher concentration of respiratory pigments without increasing viscosity or damaging blood filtering organs like the kidneys.

-Giant tube worms have unusual hemoglobins that allow them to live in extraordinary environments.
-These hemoglobins also carry sulfides normally fatal in other animals.

 Color

-The coloring matter of blood (hemochrome) is largely due to the protein in the blood responsible for oxygen transport.
-Different groups of organisms use different proteins.

-Hemoglobin

-Hemoglobin is the principal determinant of the color of blood in vertebrates.
+Hemoglobin is the principal determinant of the color of blood (hemochrome).
 Each molecule has four heme groups, and their interaction with various molecules alters the exact color.
-In vertebrates and other hemoglobin-using creatures, arterial blood and capillary blood are bright red, as oxygen imparts a strong red color to the heme group.
+Arterial blood and capillary blood are bright red, as oxygen imparts a strong red color to the heme group.
 Deoxygenated blood is a darker shade of red; this is present in veins, and can be seen during blood donation and when venous blood samples are taken.
 This is because the spectrum of light absorbed by hemoglobin differs between the oxygenated and deoxygenated states.

 Blood in carbon monoxide poisoning is bright red, because carbon monoxide causes the formation of carboxyhemoglobin.
 In cyanide poisoning, the body cannot use oxygen, so the venous blood remains oxygenated, increasing the redness.
 There are some conditions affecting the heme groups present in hemoglobin that can make the skin appear blue – a symptom called cyanosis.
 If the heme is oxidized, methemoglobin, which is more brownish and cannot transport oxygen, is formed.
 In the rare condition sulfhemoglobinemia, arterial hemoglobin is partially oxygenated, and appears dark red with a bluish hue.

 Veins close to the surface of the skin appear blue for a variety of reasons.
 However, the factors that contribute to this alteration of color perception are related to the light-scattering properties of the skin and the processing of visual input by the visual cortex, rather than the actual color of the venous blood.

 Skinks in the genus Prasinohaema have green blood due to a buildup of the waste product biliverdin.